New to GEOG 862?

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
 Please visit Penn State's Online Geospatial Education programs website for more information.

 - Course Structure: Online, 10-12 hours a week for 10 weeks

 - Overview: GEOG 862 is an elective course for Penn State's Online Master of GIS.
 This course cultivates a working knowledge of current and future capabilities of GPS and the emerging Global Navigation Satellite System.
-Prerequisites - GEOG 484
+Prerequisites - GEOG 484 or equivalent experience

 GEOG 862 is divided into ten lessons of study, listed below.